jlnpichon/uio-rtl8139/README.md

 This GIT repository contains the uio driver and the userspace driver for the rtl8139 chip.
 It also demonstrates how to allocate and share a DMA buffer in with the userland.
+The ultimate goal is to achieve zero copy packet processing in userspace.

 # How it works